 The bilge is designed to drain any water entering the inside of the hull.
 All hoses are sealed and double clamped during construction.
 Continuous or periodic running of the automatic bilge pump may be an indication of a hose leak or break in a seal and should be investigated by a Cobia Dealer immediately.
-Refer to page 11 for further information regarding bilge pump operation and maintenance.
-A diagram of the Water Drain system can be found on page 43.
+Refer to page 10 for further information regarding bilge pump operation and maintenance.